Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Related work

-\textbf{Addiction problem:} Persuasive technology has been accused of addictive influence upon young teenagers in news reports and psychologists' testimonies, persuading young users to spend extended time online with social media and games \cite{DanielJH01}.
-Smids pointed out that persuasive technologies influence users to overlook and even exhaust self-control in certain conditions \cite{smids2012voluntariness}.
-The exhaustion of self-control might lead to addiction problems.
-Smids recommended that HCI designers need to perform voluntariness assessments of persuasive technologies.
-Cemiloglu et al. compared theories applied to explain digital addiction behaviours with the principles of the PSD model, suggesting that certain PSD principles, such as reduction, reward, social comparison, liking and personalisation, may trigger and expedite digital addiction in specific contexts \cite{Cemiloglud01}.
+Teenagers spend prolonged time online with social media and games, which might be linked to persuasive designs \citep{daniel2018our}. \cite{cemiloglu2021fine} compared theories to explain digital addiction behaviours with the PSD model, suggesting that certain PSD strategies, such as reduction (simplifying the tasks), rewards (rewarding target behaviours), social comparison (comparing with the others), liking (attractive to its users visually) and personalisation (offering personalised content or services), may trigger and expedite digital addiction in specific contexts.
+To the best of our knowledge, there is no empirical study on the relationship between persuasive technology and PSU; as a result, we formulate the following research questions (\textbf{RQ}s) to fill this research gap:

-Almourad et al. have analysed different definitions of Digital Addiction from 47 studies, including those on the internet, gaming, and smartphone addiction.
-A range of features was identified and classified into several categories; although some features are subjective and inconsistently applied, it gives a holistic picture of how digital addiction could affect a person in multiple aspects, such as device usage, social, accompanying feeling and clinical symptoms \cite{almourad2020defining} (see Figure 2).

-Until March 20, 2021, 63 journals with the keyword 'Persuasive Technology/Design' can be retrieved from CNKI and Wanwei (two Chinese journal databases).
-Most of these papers focus on health management and education applications of Persuasive Technology.
-There is no research on the relation between digital addiction and Persuasive Technology in Chinese academic to the best of my knowledge.